-Rajasthan being one of the most culturally rich state of India has always been one of the most popular and most visited tourist place of India.
+Rajasthan being one of the most culturally rich state of India has always been one of the most popular and most visited tourist places in India.
 Its main cities Udaipur, Jaipur, Jaisalmer and Jodhpur draw thousands of tourists from all over the world every year.
 Udaipur is all the more closer to my heart for its abundant greenery, immense lakes, resplendent Rajputana forts, local craft selling market and romantic sunsets.
-The city of lakes is also a favourite shooting destination for Bollywood as well as Hollywood.

-Udaipur is called the “Venice of East” and rightly so as it is around azure lakes, hemmed with lush hills of Aravalis.
-Its area plan of serene natural beauty and architectural wonder.
-It takes you to the era of Rajas and Maharajas.
+Udaipur is called the “Venice of East” and rightly so as it is surrrounded by azure lakes and hemmed with lush hills of Aravalis.
+Its full of serene natural beauty and architectural wonder which definitely takes you back to the era of Rajas and Maharajas.

 The palace symbolises Rajput military architecture and Mughal style in development built by 22 different Maharanas between 16th and 20th century.
 Most of it has been turned into a museum.
 It showcases the Royal armour, swords, treasure, is endowed by the vintage charm and every painting has a story to tell.
 I personally recommend taking a guide along in order to understand the history behind these magnificent palace.